frederic-baucher/jpmoral.github.io/_posts/2015-07-11-anatomy-of-an-open-source-pull-request.md

 #### Key Takeaways

 - It's easier to start contributing to a project you're familiar with.
+It's easier to find an itch to scratch, even though it might not be your own.
-- Think about your changes before you make them.
+- Think about the changes you want to make before writing any code, but don't over-engineer your design either.
 - Be ready to accept constructive criticism.
-Discussion helps produce better code and make everyone a better programmer.
+Discussion helps produce better code and makes everyone a better programmer.

 It might be hard for some people to find a project and put themselves and their code out there, but I hope this helps someone to start contributing.